 Disney has updated its face covering requirements for Walt Disney World® Resort, ensuring guest safety and closing loopholes.
 Below are the additional guidelines, as well as the initial ones listed here.

+What is new?
 Though guests cannot be expected to wear a mask while eating and drinking, they can no longer eat and drink while on the move around the parks.
 Disney is asking that guests stop and take time to enjoy food and beverage rather than take it on the go, so that guests are not walking around for extended times simply because they have food or drink items in hand.
 Disney’s rules specifically ask that guests be eating or drinking when removing their masks to ensure the safety of everyone around.

 Disney also updated what type of masks can be worn, saying that face coverings must be made of two layers and fully cover the nose and wrap under the chin, while fitting snugly along the sides of the face.
 Masks must be secured with ties or loops, as guests must be hands-free when wearing them.
 Neck gaiters and triangle bandanas are not allowed.